The ALF (Algorithms for Lattice Fermions) project release 2.4. Documentation for the auxiliary-field quantum Monte Carlo code: Data Structures and Input/Output

 \subsubsection{Output files -- observables}

-The standard output files are listed in Table~\ref{table:output}.
+The standard output files are listed in Table~\ref{table:output} and Table~\ref{table:output_hdf5} for plain-text and HDF5 output, respectively.
 Notice that, besides these files, which contain direct QMC outputs, ALF can also produce a number of analysis output files, discussed in Sec.~\ref{sec:analysis}.

 The output of the measured data is organized in bins.
 One bin corresponds to the arithmetic average over a fixed number of individual measurements which depends on the chosen measurement interval \path{[LOBS_ST,LOBS_EN]} on the imaginary-time axis and on the number \path{NSweep} of Monte Carlo sweeps.
 If the user runs an MPI parallelized version of the code, the average also extends over the number of MPI threads.